neurologic/Comparative-Animal-Behavior/syllabus.md

 - **Speaker**
   - Called on to share the group's answers on the specific peer work questions.

 *Rotate these roles weekly* within your group.
+We will rotate groups approximately each month.

 It is helpful if at least one person from each group brings a computer or tablet (or similar) to class.
 If this is not possible, please discuss with me so that I can help.